Mental health assessment for young children

-To learn more about reimbursement and billing, please visit the Mental Health Assessment for Young Children provider webpage for billing guidance regarding new reimbursement policies.
+Learn more about reimbursement and billing.
+Visit the Mental Health Assessment for Young Children provider webpage for billing guidance regarding new reimbursement policies.

 Supporting the use of the DC:0-5TM

-The Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Child hood (DC:05TM) is the internationally accepted system for developmentally appropriate assessment of young children's mental health.
+The Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood (DC:05TM) is the internationally accepted system for developmentally appropriate assessment of young children's mental health, and is recommended as a best practice by both CMS and SAMHSA.
 The DC:0-5™ uses developmentally specific diagnostic criteria that reflects mental health disorders that are typically diagnosed in infancy and early childhood.

 To support mental health professionals in providing culturally and developmentally appropriate assessment and diagnosis, and in adopting the DC:0-5™, the HCA is taking steps to build workforce knowledge and capacity, create tools to support mental health professionals' practice, and to align internal policies.